-At the December 2016 Council Meeting the Council voted to recommend that the National Marine Fisheries Service (NMFS) designate 13 artificial reef sites in federal waters off the coast of New Jersey as year-round special management zones (SMZs).
+December 2016: The Council voted to recommend that the National Marine Fisheries Service designate 13 artificial reef sites in federal waters off the coast of New Jersey as year-round special management zones (SMZs).
 Under this designation, fishing at each site would be restricted to hook and line gear, spearfishing, and take by hand.

 February 2018: NMFS published a proposed rule for this action.